guettli/website/content/en/docs/reference/access-authn-authz/abac.md

 Attribute-based access control (ABAC) defines an access control paradigm whereby access rights are granted to users through the use of policies which combine attributes together.

+ABAC is a legacy authorization mechanism that is no longer recommended for new Kubernetes clusters.

 <!-- body -->
 ## Policy File Format